darkalchemy/Slim-Auth/README.md

 Emails are not sent directly, they are inserted into the database and jobby will take care of sending them.

-For simplicity, the locale is set automatically by the HTTP request header Accept-Language.
-This may change to using a query string to set the locale with a fallback to the HTTP request header.

 Compile twig templates for translating:
 ```
 composer compile